dbos-inc/dbos-docs/docs/tutorials/transaction-tutorial.md

 Knex is the default and we recommend using `Knex.raw()` for raw SQL.

 :::tip
-We recommend marking read transactions as `@Transaction({readOnly: true})` for faster performance.
+We recommend decorating read transactions as `@Transaction({readOnly: true})` for faster performance.
 :::

-Here are examples of a write and a read transaction function in each client.
+Here are examples of a write and a read transaction function using each client.

 <Tabs groupId="database-clients">
 <TabItem value="knex" label="Knex">